joinpursuit/8-0-technical-curriculum/03-react/lifecycle/lesson-notes/readme.md

 ## On component mount

-Be sure to import `useEffect` into your component.
+Be sure to import `useEffect()` into your component.

 ```js
 // App.js
 import { useState, useEffect } from "react";
 ```

-If you want to call a function that does not update state on component mounting (in this case, page load), use useEffect.
+If you want to call a function that does not update state on component mounting (in this case, page load), use, `useEffect()`.

 ```js
 function App() {